 Sign up for summer volunteer work: Community organizations are always seeking volunteers, and high school kids bring a unique energy and commitment that is highly sought after.
 Young volunteers learn time management, job responsibilities, social skills, teamwork, and collaboration.
 Volunteering builds confidence and gives your child a sense of purpose that reaches beyond their own world.
 They will make a difference and feel proud about their contributions.
 The homeschool project could be a diary or a scrap book that highlights their experiences.
 Your child can also prepare an oral presentation once they complete their work.

-These project-based learning examples can help your child gain tons of valuable skills as they learn about things that actually affect their world and feed their curiosity.
-As a result, they’ll take more of an interest in what they’re learning and retain information better.
-You’ll notice that when you give your child full rein of a project, they are quick to take the initiative, ask the right questions, and make important decisions based on their findings — all valuable skills that will help them succeed now and in the future.
+These project-based learning ideas will help boost your child’s life and core skills as they encounter new experiences, focus on their personal interests, and feed their curiosity.
+As a result, they’ll concentrate harder, become more thoughtful with the activities, and retain information better, in order to avoid the summer slide.
+When you give your kids full responsibility, you may notice how they jump at the chance – knowing that they’re in control.
+They take the initiative, ask the right questions, and make important decisions based on their research and hard work — all valuable skills that will help them succeed as they progress through their schooling and beyond.

 Summer Learning Activities

 Now’s the time to get ready for the season and hopefully with these ideas and resources you’re already one step ahead.